Startup-Nights/website/content/pages/terms-and-conditions.md

             4.1 A refund of the tickets for conferences and events is only possible up to 14 days before the event.
 Refunds are only possible under certain conditions.
 Reasons for a refund of the ticket price
             are: i.
-Buying the wrong ticket. ii.
-Forgetting to apply a discount code.
+Buying the wrong ticket.
           - >-
             4.2 If the ticket is not returned within the time limit, no refund is possible.
 Additional claims are excluded.
 Thus, only the ticket